Aspose/apireference.aspose.com/content/sites/aspose/examples/english/pdf/net/annotations/setcalloutproperty/_index.md

 };
 ```

-## Step 6: Add the free text annotation to the page
+## Add the free text annotation to the page

 Add the free text annotation to the page by using the `Annotations` collection of the `Page` class.